kenanb/kenanb-blog/_posts/2024-01-02-minimal-x64-binary.md

 (And nowadays there is an [even more optimized way][vdso] to make system calls.
 I might talk about it in a later post.)

-Here is the makefile to build both versions:
+Here is the makefile that I use to build both versions:
 ``` makefile
 # Shell replacement to print the rule being run.
 OLD_SHELL := $(SHELL)